Women's Knowledge International

-Women's Knowledge International is a program which started in 2011, by initiative of Dr. Langle de Paz and Dr. Benítez.
+Women's Knowledge International is a program which started in 2011, by initiative of Teresa Langle de Paz and Margarita Benítez.
 The program was born with the aim of building bridges between theory and feminist activism, using different networks, in order to promote and generate a multiplier effect in such a way that it would entail a substantial improvement in women's lives and the construction of peace.
 Under the co-direction of Langle de Paz and Benítez, in Washington D.C, the program is anchored in the Foundation Culture of Peace, chaired by Federico Mayor, and located in Madrid, Spain.

 Origins

 In spite of the institutionalization of Women's Knowledge International in 2011, the development of this initiative started long before through diverse projects:

 Project Pro/Woman (1986)

 A pioneer gender studies program in Puerto Rico.
 It was created in 1986 and run until 1994 in the University of Puerto Rico – Cayey University of Puerto Rico at Cayey, under Margarita Benítez, as Chancellor.
 Its goal was to create a community of knowledge about women and gender studies, that actively involved both students and professors.